6 Cool Image Captions with CSS3

 Browser Support

-This caption will be much dependent on transform and transition properties which are relatively new features, so, it would be wise to take note of the browser support needed to run the caption smoothly.
+These captions heavily depend on `transform` and `transition` properties, which are relatively new features.
+Therefore, it’s wise to note the browser support required to run the captions smoothly.

-The following are browsers that already support transform and transition:
+The following browsers already support `transform` and `transition`:

 • Firefox 6+